-- Describe how the approved training and curriculum is based on industry standards and designed to meet all necessary entrance requirements of applicable state-approved apprenticeship programs into which successful pre-apprenticeship completers will enter; and has had input from, and is approved by the state-approved apprenticeship programs that will accept successful pre-apprenticeship completers one or more state approved apprenticeship program(s); - Describe the pre-apprenticeship strategies for long-term success.
-Strategies must demonstrate the outcome of increased state-approved apprenticeship opportunities for under-represented, disadvantaged or low-skilled individuals, such that, upon completion, they will meet the entry requirements, gain consideration, and are prepared for success in one or more state-approved apprenticeship program(s) including the following: - Strong recruitment strategies focused on outreach to populations underrepresented in state approved apprenticeship programs; - Educational and pre-vocational services that prepare individuals to meet the entry requisites of one or more apprenticeship training programs (e.g. specific career and industry awareness workshops, job readiness courses, English for speakers of other languages, Adult Basic Education, math tutoring, etc.); and - Assists in exposing participants to local, state and national Registered Apprenticeship programs and provides direct assistance to participants applying to those programs. - Describe how students in pre-apprenticeship training programs will have access to necessary support services to achieve their educational and career objectives.
-Partnerships can be leveraged to facilitate access to appropriate support services during the pre-apprenticeship program and a significant portion of the state approved apprenticeship training program. - Describe how the proposed pre-apprenticeship program will promote greater use of state approved apprenticeship training program to increase future opportunities.
-To support the ongoing sustainability of the partnership between pre-apprenticeship providers and state approved apprenticeship sponsors, successful grantees will collaborate to promote the use of state approved apprenticeship training program as a preferred means for employers to develop a skilled workforce and to create career opportunities for individuals.
+- Provide the DAS file number as well as a linkage agreement (Appendix E) identifying the California State Registered Apprenticeship Program the grant applicant will collaborate with to develop the Pre-apprenticeship or OJT program. - Describe how the approved training and curriculum is based on industry standards and designed to meet all necessary entrance requirements of applicable state-approved apprenticeship programs into which successful pre-apprenticeship completers will enter; and has had input from, and is approved by the state-approved apprenticeship programs that will accept successful pre-apprenticeship completers one or more state approved apprenticeship program(s); - Describe the pre-apprenticeship or OJT program strategies for longterm success.
+Strategies must demonstrate the outcome of increased state-approved apprenticeship opportunities for under-represented, disadvantaged or low-skilled individuals, such that, upon completion, they will meet the entry requirements, gain consideration, and are prepared for success in one or more state-approved apprenticeship program(s) including the following: - Strong recruitment strategies focused on outreach to populations underrepresented in state approved apprenticeship programs; - Educational and pre-vocational services that prepare individuals to meet the entry requisites of one or more apprenticeship training programs (e.g. specific career and industry awareness workshops, job readiness courses, English for speakers of other languages, Adult Basic Education, math tutoring, etc.); and

-- Meaningful Hands-on Training that leverages work-based learning opportunities and quality career technical education programs that aligned with regional employer needs.
-Pre-apprenticeship training programs must provide hands-on training to individuals in a simulated lab experience or through work based opportunities that accurately simulates the industry and occupational conditions of the partnering state approved apprenticeship sponsor(s). - Describe how the pre-apprenticeship training program will facilitate entry and/or articulates with a state approved apprenticeship training program(s).
+- Assists in exposing participants to local, state and national Registered Apprenticeship programs and provides direct assistance to participants applying to those programs. - Describe how students in pre-apprenticeship training programs or OJT program will have access to necessary support services to achieve their educational and career objectives.
+Partnerships can be leveraged to facilitate access to appropriate support services during the pre-apprenticeship program and a significant portion of the state approved apprenticeship-training program. - Describe how the proposed pre-apprenticeship program or OJT program will promote greater use of state approved apprenticeship training program to increase future opportunities.
+To support the ongoing sustainability of the partnership between pre-apprenticeship providers and state approved apprenticeship sponsors, successful grantees will collaborate to promote the use of state approved apprenticeship training program as a preferred means for employers to develop a skilled workforce and to create career opportunities for individuals. - Meaningful Hands-on Training that leverages work-based learning opportunities and quality career technical education programs that aligned with regional employer needs.
+Pre-apprenticeship training programs or OJT program must provide hands-on training to individuals in a simulated lab experience or through work based opportunities that accurately simulates the industry and occupational conditions of the partnering state approved apprenticeship sponsor(s). - Describe how the pre-apprenticeship training program or OJT program will facilitate entry and/or articulates with a state approved apprenticeship-training program(s).
 Pre-apprenticeship training program should have formalized agreements with state approved apprenticeship training program that enable individuals who have successfully completed the pre-apprenticeship program to enter directly into a state approved apprenticeship training program and/or include articulation agreements for earning advanced credit/placement for skills and competencies already acquired.
 Should an applicant not have a formal agreement in place, may submit evidence that an agreement is imminent.